Valay17/Portfolio/README.md

 - **Favicon Added:** A custom favicon that appears in the browser tab for easy site identification.
 - **Dynamic Column Layout:** The project list changes from a 3-column layout to a 1-column layout when viewed on mobile, improving accessibility and usability.
 - **Email Button:** A button that opens the user's default email client to easily send me an email.
+- **Blog:** A Jekyll-powered technical blog at `/blog/` covering C++ internals, low-level systems, and performance engineering.
+Posts are written in Markdown and deployed automatically via GitHub Actions.
+The listing page includes domain-based filtering.

 ## Technologies Used